Natural Multicontact Walking for Robotic Assistive Devices via Musculoskeletal Models and Hybrid Zero Dynamics: Experimental Demonstration on AMPRO3

 \section{Experimental Demonstration on AMPRO3}

-We experimentally deploy the generated gaits on the dual-actuated transfemoral prosthesis, AMPRO3, with the results highlighted in the supplemental video \cite{video}.
-During the experiment, a non-disabled human user wore AMPRO3 using an adapter on the right leg as shown in Fig. \ref{fig:exsetup}b.
-The subject was first asked to walk without the prosthesis over a self-selected speed.
-Then the subject walked with each of the three converged prosthetic gaits.
-For each gait, the subject was given up to one minute to adjust to the gait before recording the electromyography (EMG) signals.
+We experimentally deployed the two gaits obtained in the automated tuning procedure as having the lowest Gait RMSE (with and without the inclusion of muscle model constraints) on the dual-actuated transfemoral prosthesis, AMPRO3.
+This experiment was conducted for each of the two subjects, with the results highlighted in the supplemental video \cite{video}.

+\newsubsec{Experiment Procedure} During the experiments, a non-disabled human user wore AMPRO3 using an adapter on the right leg (Fig. \ref{fig:exsetup}b).
+The joint-level trajectories of the gaits were tracked on the prosthesis with a PD controller.
+For an in-depth presentation of the hardware and control, see \cite{zhao2017multi}.

+First, the subject was asked to walk without the prosthesis over a self-selected speed, followed by walking with the prosthesis for the two prosthetic gaits.
+At the end of the testing, the subject was queried for a single pairwise preference.
+Note that the order of the gaits was randomized and the subject was not informed of the order.
+During all tests, electromyography (EMG) signals were recorded.
+Before recording, the subject was given enough time to adjust to the walking.
 In total, the activity of four muscles on the left leg, including rectus femoris (RF), tibialis anterior (TA), bicep femoris (BF), and gastrocnemius (GAS), and two muscles on the left leg (RF and BF) was recorded with the Trigno wireless biofeedback system (Delsys Inc.), as illustrated in Fig. \ref{fig:exsetup}c.

-A visualization of the experimental behaviors is provided in Fig. \ref{fig:gaittiles} via gait tiles spanning a complete gait cycle (from right heel strike to right heel strike).
-These gaits were commanded on the prosthetic using a regular joint-level PD controller, with the experimental tracking performance also illustrated in Fig. \ref{fig:gaittiles}.
+\newsubsec{Experiment Results} A visualization of the experimental behaviors is provided in Fig. \ref{fig:gaittiles} via gait tiles spanning a complete gait cycle.
+Both subjects strongly preferred the gait generated with the inclusion of the musculoskeletal model.
 The stability of the executed gaits is portrayed in Fig. \ref{fig:limitcycle} by the periodicity of the limit cycles.
 It is important to note that achieving this experimentally stable multicontact locomotion is a direct result of leveraging the HZD method to formally generate impact-invariant output trajectories.

-As expected, the experimental performance of the tuned gaits was similar.
-Surprisingly, we observe from the gait tiles that the untuned gait was more aligned with normal walking (in terms of time) than the tuned gait.
-One speculative explanation for this behavior is that modifying C1-C4 may lead to a less efficient solution due to over-constraining, which is also reflected by a higher objective value of the tuned gaits compared to the untuned gait (Table \ref{tab: runningtime}).
+The average EMG data over one gait cycle for each muscle after preprocessing is shown in Fig. \ref{fig:emg_plot}.
+We also calculated the RMSE between the EMG activity of the generated gaits and normal walking, defined as: